J-lewen/erp/content.en/docs/table-of-contents/training/part_7.md

 **Step 3: Selecting ICA components**

+Working out what's a blink.
+This is probably one of the ERP pre-processing stages that demands the most experience, but there are a number of resources to help you become familiarised with the process of identifying occular activity, such as this incredibly helpful [UCSD Tutorial](https://labeling.ucsd.edu/tutorial/labels).
 The video below will guide you through how to select and remove eye-movement components, but depending on your actual dataset the output from this can be confusing.
-This is probably one of the ERP pre-processing stages that demands the most experience, but there are a number of resources to help you become familiarised with the process of identifying occular activity, such as this incredibly helpful [UCSD Tutorial](https://labeling.ucsd.edu/tutorial/labels).
-Follow through the video below for a guide on how to identify and select occular components.
+Always air on the side of caution, and if you're not sure you should remove a component, don't.

 <hr style="height:1px; visibility:hidden;" />
 <u> Video</u>